-The US Food and Drug Administration (FDA) has recognized this concern, updating its regulations to reduce the unnecessary use of antibiotics in livestock.
+The FDA has recognized this concern, updating its regulations to reduce the unnecessary use of antibiotics in livestock (

 Resistant bacteria can be passed from food-producing animals to humans in a number of ways.

-If an animal is carrying resistant bacteria, it can be passed on through meat that is not handled or cooked properly.
+If an animal is carrying resistant bacteria, the bacteria can be passed on through meat that is not handled or cooked properly (

 You can also encounter these bacteria by consuming food crops that have been sprayed with fertilizers containing animal manure with resistant bacteria.

-Of those people, at least 23,000 die each year.
-Many more die from other conditions made worse by the infection (9).
+Of those people, at least 35,000 die each year.
+Many more die from other conditions that have worsened as a result of these infections (

 Resistant bacteria in supermarket foods are much more common than you might think.

-Of 200 US supermarket meat samples of chicken, beef, turkey and pork, 20% contained Salmonella.
-Of these, 84% were resistant to at least one antibiotic (10).
+In a 2001 study of 200 U.S. supermarket samples of chicken, beef, turkey, and pork, 20% contained Salmonella.
+Of these, 84% were resistant to at least one antibiotic (

-One report found resistant bacteria in 81% of ground turkey meat, 69% of pork chops, 55% of ground beef and 39% of chicken breasts, wings and thighs found in US supermarkets (11).
+One report from 2011 found resistant bacteria in 81% of ground turkey meat, 69% of pork chops, 55% of ground beef, and 39% of chicken breasts, wings, and thighs in U.S. supermarkets (

-Another study tested 136 beef, poultry and pork samples from 36 US supermarkets.
-Almost 25% tested positive for the resistant bacteria MRSA (12).
+In another 2011 study, researchers tested 136 beef, poultry, and pork samples from 36 U.S. supermarkets.
+Almost 25% tested positive for the resistant bacteria MRSA (

-Many products claim to be “raised without antibiotics,” including some that are labeled organic.
-This does not mean these products are free from resistant bacteria.
+Many products claim to be “raised without antibiotics,” including some that are labeled “organic.”
+However, this does not mean these products are free from resistant bacteria.

-Evidence suggests that these products still contain resistant bacteria, although they are slightly less resistant than regular products grown using antibiotics.
+Evidence suggests that these products still contain resistant bacteria, although they are slightly less resistant than those in products grown using antibiotics.

-A study found that organic chickens were more frequently contaminated with bacteria like Salmonella and Campylobacter than non-organic chickens.
-However, the bacteria in organic chickens were slightly less resistant to antibiotics (13).
+A 2005 study found that organic chickens were contaminated with bacteria such as Salmonella and Campylobacter more frequently than non-organic chickens.
+However, the bacteria in organic chickens were slightly less resistant to antibiotics (

-Again, the prevalence of Enterococcus bacteria was 25% higher in organic chicken than non-organic chicken.
-However, the amount of resistant bacteria was almost 13% less in organic chicken (14).
+In a different study, the prevalence of Enterococcus bacteria was 25% higher in organic chicken than non-organic chicken.
+However, the amount of resistant bacteria was almost 13% lower in organic chicken (

-Another study found that out of 213 samples, the frequency of antibiotic-resistant E. coli tended to be only slightly lower for chicken raised without antibiotics, compared to regular chicken (15).
+Another study found that out of 213 samples, the frequency of antibiotic-resistant E. coli tended to be only slightly lower in chicken raised without antibiotics than in regular chicken (

-Bottom Line: Resistant bacteria are frequently found in animal-based food products.
+Resistant bacteria are often found in animal-based food products.
 Food labeled “organic” or “raised without antibiotics” may have slightly lower amounts of resistant bacteria.

 It may be impossible to completely avoid resistant bacteria in animal foods.

-However, there are things you can do to significantly reduce your risk:
+However, you can take some steps to significantly reduce your risk:

-- Practice good food hygiene: Wash your hands, use separate cutting boards for different foods and wash utensils thoroughly.
+- Practice good food hygiene.
+Wash your hands, use separate cutting boards for different foods (especially for raw meat), and wash utensils thoroughly.

-- Buy antibiotic-free foods: You can minimize your risk even further by looking for labels that read organic, raised without antibiotics or antibiotic-free.
+- Buy antibiotic-free foods.
+You can minimize your risk even further by looking for labels that specify “organic,” “raised without antibiotics,” or “antibiotic-free.”

-The debate on antibiotic use in animals still continues.
+The debate on antibiotic use in animals is ongoing.

-Although there is no evidence that antibiotics in foods harm people directly, most agree that the over-use of antibiotics in food-producing animals is a problem.
+Although there’s no evidence that antibiotics in foods harm people directly, most people agree that the overuse of antibiotics in food-producing animals is a problem.

 It can contribute to the development and spread of drug-resistant bacteria, which is a potential risk to public health.